-A consistent problem within the Conservation Area is the poor standard of maintenance in many properties.
+A consistent problem within the proposed Conservation Area is the poor standard of maintenance in many properties.
 This has resulted in:

-- Clear evidence of the need for repairs to roofs and front and back elevations; - The loss of architectural features such as decorative stucco work, railings, and boundary walls; - The replacement of original features with inappropriate modern fittings such as front doors, windows, cladding and boundary treatments;
+Clear evidence of the need for repairs to roofs and front and back elevations;

-• Inappropriate and unsympathetic additions to existing properties, such as front extensions.
+- The loss of architectural features such as decorative stucco work, railings, and boundary walls: - The replacement of original features with inappropriate modern fittings such as front doors, windows, and boundary treatments; - Inappropriate and unsympathetic additions to existing properties, such as front extensions.

-The District Council has a Heritage Lottery Fund funded Townscape Heritage Initiative grant scheme in the Dalby Square conservation area.
-It is possible that this scheme could be extended, or a new scheme applied for the Clifftop Conservation Area at some stage in the future.
-Other funding agencies, apart from the HLF, include Historic England, Thanet District Council, Kent County Council and the Homes and Communities Agency (HCA).
+The District Council has recently (November 2010) applied to the Heritage Lottery Fund (HLF) for funding for a new grant scheme to cover the recently designated Dalby Square Conservation Area.
+It is possible that this scheme could be extended, or a new scheme applied for the Cliftonville Cliff Top Conservation Area at some stage in the future.
+Other funding agencies, apart from the HLF, include English Heritage, Thanet District Council, Kent County Council and the Homes and Communities Agency (HCA).

-- The District Council will consider providing guidance on the use of traditional materials and details, which will be circulated to all property owners in the Conservation Area; - The District Council will consider applying for a grant scheme when opportunities arise to assist property owners in the Clifftop Conservation Area.
+- The District Council will consider providing guidance on the use of traditional materials and details, which will be circulated to all property owners in the Conservation Area; - The District Council will consider applyING for a grant scheme to assist property owners in the Cliftonville Cliff Top Conservation Area.

-2.6 Advertising and shop fronts
+2.6 Advertising and shopfronts

-The only shop fronts in the Conservation Area are in Cliff Terrace, which abuts the Margate Conservation Area and which contains a row (Nos.
+The only shopfronts in the Conservation Area are in Cliff Terrace, which abuts the Margate Conservation Area and which contains a row (Nos.
 13-18) of which Nos.
 13, 14 and 15 actually lie within the Margate Conservation Area.
-These are early to mid-19th century properties, most of which were at ground floor catering establishments.
-These have recently started being occupied again.
+These are early to mid 19th century properties, most of which have ground floor catering establishments, which are either boarded up, shuttered, or appear to be vacant.
 A large advertising hoarding is located on the flank elevation of No. 1 Ethelbert Terrace above two smaller signs advertising local shops.
-This feature is negative in its impact.
+All of these features are negative in their impact.